asnelling/irrlicht/readme.txt

 ==========================================================================
-1. Directory structure overview
+1. Directory Structure Overview
 ==========================================================================

-  You will find some directories after decompressing the archive in which came the SDK.
+  You will find some directories after uncompressing the archive of the SDK.
 These are:

   \bin         The compiled library Irrlicht.DLL and some compiled demo
                and example applications, just start them to see the Irrlicht Engine in action.
+Windows only.
   \doc         Documentation of the Irrlicht Engine.
-  \examples    Examples and tutorials showing how to use the native engine
+  \examples    Examples and tutorials showing how to use the engine with
-               engine using C++.
+               C++.
   \example.net Examples and tutorials showing how to use the engine with
-               a .net languages.
+               .NET languages.
-  \exporters   Exporters and tools for varous 3D modelling packages.
+  \exporters   Exporters and tools for various 3D modelling packages.
 There
                is a readme file with more details in the directory.
-  \include     Header files to include when using the engine.
+  \include     Header files to include when programming with the engine.
-  \lib         Lib to link with your programs when using the engine.
+  \lib         Libs to link with your programs when using the engine.
-  \media       Graphics and sound data for the demo applications and
+  \media       Graphics and sound resources for the demo applications and
                examples.
   \source      The source code of the Irrlicht Engine.
 This code is
-               not needed to develop applications with the engine, but it is included to let you be able to recompile and debug it, if necessary.
+               not needed to develop applications with the engine, but it is included to enable recompilation and debugging, if necessary.
-  \tools       Useful tools and their sourcecode for the engine.
+  \tools       Useful tools (with sourcecode) for the engine.